Harris 3 TDs in first start as Duke beats Baylor 40-27

+WACO, Texas — Duke overcame all the distractions and an extended trip to Texas because of a massive storm and is off to a 3-0 start for the second year in a row.

-WACO, Texas — Quentin Harris threw for 174 yards and three touchdowns in his first career start for Duke, and the Blue Devils won 40-27 at Baylor on Saturday while their home state of North Carolina was being inundated with rain from Tropical Storm Florence.
+Quentin Harris threw for 174 yards and three touchdowns in his first career start, filling in for injured Daniels Jones, and the Blue Devils jumped out to a 23-0 halftime lead on way to a 40-27 win at Baylor on Saturday while their home state of North Carolina was being inundated with rain from Tropical Storm Florence.

-The Blue Devils (3-0) traveled to Texas on Thursday, a day earlier than usual to get out before Florence made landfall along the Carolina coast as a hurricane.
+The Blue Devils had traveled to Texas on Thursday, a day earlier than usual to get out before Florence made landfall along the Carolina coast as a hurricane.

+“I told them at the hotel I had admiration for them.
+It’s been incredibly smooth,” Duke coach David Cutcliffe said.
+“I told them we’re leaving at 7 o’clock in the morning (Thursday) at the last minute, we loaded up the bus at 5:45 and not a single person was late.
+What does that tell you about this team?”

+Duke was flying home Saturday night, though it was still possible they might have to land somewhere other than Durham and bus back to campus.

 T.J.
-Rahming caught two of Harris’ scoring strikes (28 and 7 yards) and Johnathan Lloyd had a 66-yard TD catch.
-Harris, a fourth-year junior who was 12-of-30 passing, started in place of the injured Daniel Jones, who fractured a clavicle last week and is out indefinitely.
+Rahming caught two of Harris’ TD passes (28 and 7 yards) and Johnathan Lloyd had a 66-yard TD catch.
+Harris, a fourth-year junior who was 12-of-30 passing, started because Jones fractured a clavicle last week and is out indefinitely.
 Jones had started 27 straight games for the Blue Devils.

+“I thought I had a couple balls I probably could have been more accurate on,” Harris said.
+“Definitely want to get the completion percentage up.
+But at the end of the day, it’s a team game.
+My individual stats don’t matter.
+As long as we come out on top, I’m happy as I can be.”

 JaMycal Hasty returned a blocked punt for a 33-yard touchdown for Baylor (2-1), the first time a Bears player had done that since Braelon Davis against North Texas in 2004.